Modern UI or Metro, revolution for all

 In a typical application, the content fits into a frame with buttons, menu bars etc ...
 All this becomes invisible or becomes instruments similar to real objects with which the user interacts.

-The Metro interface and HTML 5 programming will be for immersive applications.
+The Modern UI interface and HTML 5 programming will be for immersive applications.
 Typical applications will keep their interface on Windows desktop.

 Microsoft is clear on this point, it is not possible for any programmer to distribute software running on this interface, as was the case up on Windows and as is always the case on Linux, and on mobiles (next to the AppStore and other stores).